-When transporting acorns you have picked for bonsai use, ensure you keep them moist.
-Keeping acorns in a plastic bag or container that you have sprayed with water thoroughly works best to ensure acorns do not dry out.
+When transporting acorns you have picked for bonsai use, keep them moist.
+Keeping acorns in a plastic bag or container sprayed with water thoroughly works best to ensure acorns do not dry out.

-Sphagnum moss can also be used as a moisture holder for acorns as the moss can hold up to 8 times its weight in water.
+Sphagnum moss can also be used as a moisture holder for acorns, as it can hold up to 8 times its weight in water.

 Next up, we need to prepare the 40-60 acorns you have picked to be planted.

-Whilst 40-60 might seem like a lot, the next steps will remove a lot of them from the process.
+Whilst 40-60 might seem like a lot, the next steps will remove many of them from the process.

 First, gather a bucket and pour your acorns in.
-Some of the cups the acorns have might fall off but don’t worry as these acorns can still germinate.
+Some cups the acorns have might fall off, but don’t worry, as these acorns can still germinate.

-Then fill the bucket with water and a few of the acorns will float to the top.
+Then, fill the bucket with water; some acorns will float to the top.

-Once the bad acorns have been removed, place the acorns in a see-through clear plastic bag or container box and place sphagnum moss at the bottom.
+Once the rotten acorns have been removed, place the acorns in a see-through clear plastic bag or container box and place sphagnum moss at the bottom.

 This will allow your acorns to have plenty of moisture while they germinate.

-Then cover this plastic bag/container within a dark plastic bag or container so no light can penetrate and the acorn does not dry out.
+Then, cover this plastic bag/container with a dark plastic bag or container so no light can penetrate and the acorn does not dry out.

 It is in the dark when acorns will start to germinate.

-After 4 weeks, gently check the acorns every 3 to 4 days to see if any of them have started to germinate.
+After four weeks, gently check the acorns every 3 to 4 days to see if they have started germinating.

-Here you are looking for any acorns that have sprouted their first root that is about a quarter of an inch.
+Here, you are looking for any acorns that have sprouted their first root, about a quarter of an inch.

 These acorns can then be potted in the next step.

-As such, finding a granular soil mix works best for oak trees bonsai varieties.
+Finding a granular soil mix works best for oak trees and bonsai varieties.

-Using a potting soil mix that contains a large percentage of either perlite or vermiculite works best for growing oak bonsai trees.
+A potting soil mix containing a large percentage of perlite or vermiculite works best for growing oak bonsai trees.

-A 100% soil mix of either vermiculite or perlite can produce fantastic results for oak varieties, however, you can mix these soil mixes with others such as volcanic ash rock or even peat moss and cactus soil for decent results.
+A 100% soil mix of either vermiculite or perlite can produce fantastic results for oak varieties.
+However, for decent results, you can mix these soil mixes with others, such as volcanic ash rock or even peat moss and cactus soil.

-First, choose a small size pot that is around 3 to 5 (8 to 15 cm) inches deep.
+First, choose a small pot around 3 to 5 (8 to 15 cm) inches deep.

 Number of penny-sized holes